wibiclint/kiji-schema/kiji-schema/cassandra_notes.md

 Unclear now how we should organize the unit tests for the C* implementations of Kiji.
 For now, I'll create a new o.k.s.cassandra package.

+Joe suggests using a Vagrant virtual machine that can run a C* server that the unit tests can use.
+Another option is using Cassandra's `EmbeddedCassandraService.`

 Notes on update the meta table
 ------------------------------